-Brainstem implants help kids born without auditory nervesBrainstem implants help kids born without auditory nerves
+Brainstem implants help kids born without auditory nervesBrainstem implants help kids born no auditory nerves

 Much has been mentioned in the news lately about hope for those with hearing loss or hearing impairment in the form of auditory brainstem technology, but is it for everyone?
 Results from use in Europe over the past 10 years and more recent clinical trials here in the U.S. show certain populations will derive greater benefit from the technology than others.
 While the technology is not for everyone, for others it could be life changing.

 For children who were either born without the auditory nerve or who have damage to the auditory nerve, cochlear implants and hearing aids are ineffective.
 That is where auditory brainstem implants come in; they work by bypassing both the inner ear and the auditory nerve and stimulating the brainstem directly.
 Other conditions which could be helped with ABI technology include those with temporal bone fracture, severe calcification of the cochlea from meningitis or congenital aplasia (damage from birth) of the cochlea or cochlear nerve.

 Auditory brainstem implants have been used on children in Europe for over 10 years.
 Unfortunately they lack regulatory approval as of yet in the U.S. except for those over the age of 12 with a specific condition called neurofibromatosis type II, and there has been extremely limited success with that group.
 Given that results in Europe on younger children have been effective but results in the U.S., on older children and adults, have not, scientists are looking to the developing brain for answers.
 The possible reason might be that brains are less formative as we age; the brain is simply not as adaptable to language as in those who are younger.
 The collective thinking is the earlier a child receives an ABI, i.e. while the brain is still flexible and adaptable, the more successful the treatment will be.